So near and yet so far: Camden Yards warehouse an inviting target, just not within striking distance

 Showalter points to the lack of prodigious left-handed power bats nowadays.

 “There’s a dearth of left-handed [power] hitters,” Showalter said.
-“Look at the lineups — I’ve never seen it. … Once thing about the warehouse, take a look at the left-handed power guys.
+“Look at the lineups — I’ve never seen it. … One thing about the warehouse, take a look at the left-handed power guys.
 [Rays first baseman Logan] Morrison this year, but I don’t know why.
 I look around at the league leaders in the minors, and they’re all right-handed.”

 Morrison, who has a career-high 24 homers at the break, was the hitter to most recently park a home run on Eutaw Street, on July 1.
 Three Eutaw Street homers have been hit this season, with Boston’s Jackie Bradley Jr. and Cleveland’s Jason Kipnis doing so before Morrison.
 And last season, six homers landed on the concourse, with Davis and fellow Oriole Pedro Álvarez each hitting two.
 But it was Morrison’s blast — a towering shot down the line — that Davis thought might be it.